AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     end Global_Stack;

-Like previously, functions should be free from side effects.
+Like previously, functions should be free from side-effects.
 Here, ``Pop`` updates the global variable ``Top``, which is not allowed in SPARK.